Last Updated: September 23, 2024

 France

-Coco Chanel was a French fashion designer who had a net worth of $5 million at the time of her death in 1971.
-After adjusting for inflation that's the same as around $40 million today.
-Coco Chanel was born in Saumur, Maine-et-Loire, France in August 1883 and passed away in January 1971.
-She earned fortune and fame as the founder of the Chanel brand.
-She is credited with changing women's fashion in the post-World War I era and designed handbags, jewelry, and fragrance as well.
+Coco Chanel was a French fashion designer who had a net worth of $10 million at the time of her death in 1971.
+After adjusting for inflation that's the same as around $80 million today.
+Coco Chanel earned fortune and fame as the founder of the Chanel brand.
+She is credited with changing women's fashion in the post-World War I era and designed handbags, jewelry, and fragrances as well.
 Her signature scent is called Chanel No. 5.
 Chanel was awarded the Neiman Marcus Fashion Award in 1957.
-Coco Chanel has also been credited with inventing the concept of the little black dress.
-Coco Chanel passed away on January 10, 1971 at the age of 87.
+Coco has also been credited with inventing the concept of the little black dress.
+Coco Chanel passed away on January 10, 1971, at the age of 87.
+In the years since her death, while her impact on women's fashion is undeniable, her reputation has been reexamined, considering her close ties with the Nazis.

 Early Life

-Chanel was born on August 19, 1883 in Saumur, France and given the name Gabrielle Bonheur Chanel.
+Coco Chanel was born Gabrielle Bonheur Chanel on August 19, 1883, in Saumur, France.
 Her parents were Eugénie Jeanne Devolle Chanel and Albert Chanel.
-Her mother worked as a laundrywoman in the local charity hospital while her father was an itinerant street vendor who sold clothing and undergarments.
+Her mother worked as a laundrywoman in the local charity hospital, while her father was an itinerant street vendor who sold clothing and undergarments.
 She grew up with her older sister, Julia.
 The family lived a nomadic life, traveling to and from market towns and residing in various rundown lodgings.
 The couple went on to have four more children.
-Her mother died when Chanel was 11 years old and her father sent his daughters to an orphanage run by the convent of Aubazine and his sons to work as farm laborers.
+Her mother died when Chanel was 11 years old, and her father sent his daughters to an orphanage run by the convent of Aubazine and his sons to work as farm laborers.

 Coco Chanel